getodk/briefcase/README.md

         git clone https://github.com/YOUR-GITHUB-USERNAME/briefcase

 We recommend using [IntelliJ IDEA](https://www.jetbrains.com/idea/) for development.
 On the welcome screen, click "Import Project" and navigate to your briefcase folder.
 Select `Create project from existing sources` and select defaults through the wizard.
+Once the project is imported, right-click on the `res` folder, click on `Mark Directory as`, then select `Resources Root`.

 The main class is `org.opendatakit.briefcase.ui.MainBriefcaseWindow`.
 This repository also contains code for three smaller utilities with the following main classes:
 - `org.opendatakit.briefcase.ui.CharsetConverterDialog` converts CSVs to UTF-8